tastewar/BusStop/ReadMe.txt

 After counting routes, configure sign files and remember the first alert file.
 All the text files should be setup to never display, and we will use the Set Run Sequence command to configure which files to display (Write Special Function "." )

-A button on the device allows the user to "page" through some statistics maintained by the sign.
+A button on the device, connected between pin 2 and ground, allows the user to "page" through some statistics maintained by the sign.
 The stats display will timeout after a few seconds, but if the button is pressed prior to the timeout, the display will advance to the next page.
 If the user presses the button while the last page is being displayed, the stats display is cancelled.

 Wiring
 ======